REPUBLIC BANK BRANCH - NBC SVG

-Republic Financial Holdings Limited today began operations here in St. Vincent and the Grenadines, after purchasing the banking operations of Scotiabank.
+Republic Financial Holdings Limited commenced operations here in St. Vincent and the Grenadines today, after purchasing the banking operations of Scotiabank.

 The Bank said while the name of the Bank as changed, upon entering the Republic Bank branch, customers will be greeted by the same staff.